OWASP/ASVS/4.0/en/0x12-V3-Session-management.md

 ### V3.3 Session logout and timeout Requirements

 Session timeouts have been aligned with NIST 800-63, which permits much longer session timeouts than traditionally permitted.
-This reflects modern common industry practice, but is backed by increasing timeouts when multi-factor or stronger authenticators are used.
+This reflects modern common industry practice but is backed by increasing timeouts when multi-factor or stronger authenticators are used.

 L1 in this context is IAL1/AAL1, L2 is IAL2/AAL3, L3 is IAL3/AAL3.
-For IAL2/AAL2 and IAL3/AAL3, the shorter idle timeout is the lower bound of idle times for being logged out or re-authenticated to resume the session.
+For IAL2/AAL2 and IAL3/AAL3, the shorter idle timeout is, the lower bound of idle times for being logged out or re-authenticated to resume the session.

 | # | Description | L1 | L2 | L3 | NIST &sect; |
 | --- | --- | --- | --- | -- | -- |